ycrc/ycrc.github.io/docs/clusters-at-yale/guides/conda.md

 ### Compiling Codes

 You may need to compile codes in a conda environment, for example, installing an R package in a conda R env.
-This requires you to have the GNU C compiler and its developemnt libraries ready for the conda env before compiling any codes:
+This requires you to have the GNU C compiler and its development libraries installed in the conda env before compiling any codes:

 ``` bash
 conda install gcc_linux-64